Did you know that it’s International Scone Week?

-However, undeterred, I watched this clip from River Cottage and tried again…
+However, undeterred, I watched a clip from River Cottage and tried again.

 They were a great success!
 Pete declared that they were the best scones I’d ever made – “better than the lemonade ones” – and promptly ate four of them with Pepe Saya butter and his homemade mixed berry jam…

 The secret, it seems, is to handle the dough as little as possible once the liquid is added, and to cut them without twisting.
-The original recipe is on the River Cottage website – here’s my amended version…
+The original recipe is on the River Cottage website (unfortunately, the link is now broken) – here’s my amended version…